tzrikka/revchat/README.md

 Sent as DMs from RevChat on weekdays.
 The default time is 8am in the user's timezone, but users may change this time and update the timezone with the `/revchat reminders` slash command (see the [next section](#slash-commands) below).

-Reminders reflects the status and urgency of PRs:
+Reminders reflect the status and urgency of PRs:

 - Special marking for drafts in the title
 - Age (time since creation and last update)